amanshevkar-nyanesh/NewsLetter-Service/README.md

 - Create topics for organizing newsletters
 - Schedule content with a specific send time
 - Automatically sends emails to all subscribers of a topic when the scheduled time arrives
-- Uses any SMTP service for sending emails (I'm using Gmail for my usecase)
+- Uses SendGrid SMTP service for sending emails (designed for cloud deployments)

 ## Tech Stack